ORATCL

 oraclose statement-handle

-oraparse statement-handle sql-text
+oraparse statement-handle ?-novalidate? sql-text

 orasql statement-handle sql-text ?-parseonly? ?-commit?